 Instructions

-- Preheat the oven to 350°
+- Preheat the oven to 350°F.

-- Grease a 9 inch springform pan
+- Grease a 9-inch springform pan with nonstick spray.

-- In another bowl, whisk the eggs with the sour cream
+- In another bowl, beat the eggs.

-- Remove from the oven and let the bread cool for 10 minutes before cutting it
+- Remove from the oven and let the bread cool for 10 minutes before cutting it.

 Made this today for New Years.....yummy!
 Followed your recipe to a T